 Nurse Anesthesia students are representatives of the educational program, Detroit Mercy, clinical affiliates, the specialty, and the profession.
-All students are expected to maintain a neat, professional appearance and a high standard of personal cleanliness always.
+All students are expected to maintain a neat, professional appearance and a high standard of personal cleanliness always with consideration and allowances for religious, cultural and gender identity freedom.